Every organization in the world claims to be “customer centric”.

 You can normally equate an 80% Service Level to a 11-12 second ASA, but I’ve always maintained, why measure an average when you can actually count the customers impacted.

-Plus, we’re all familiar with the “the man with his head in the freezer & his feet in the oven is very comfortable – – on average” adage.
+Plus, we’re all familiar with the “man with his head in the freezer & his feet in the oven is very comfortable – – on average” adage.

 When I was with Citi, I fought long & hard with our Systems & Technology people on their performance indicators…especially the infamous “system availability time”, historically represented as a %.

-When you think about 99% over the period of a month, then we’re talking about almost 7 1/2 hours of acceptable downtime (1% of the hours in a month).
+When you think about 99% availability over the period of a month, then we’re talking about MORE THAN 7 hours of “acceptable downtime” (1% of the hours in a month).

 If that 1% downtime occurs during the graveyard shift when call volume is extremely low, then it’s no big deal.